Toyota Prius and many related hybrid meta-links

 http://www.tc.gc.ca/programs/environment/climate.../Final_29.gif

-shows a more typical BSFC map [from this report] and the options for obtaining various fractions of engine output power.
+shows a more typical BSFC map [from this report, which seems to have gone missing now] and the options for obtaining various fractions of engine output power.
 This places the sweet-spot around 1800-2000 RPM at high shaft load, which is also about the real-life truth for the Prius engine albeit at somewhat lower torque.

 Animated illustration of how the original Atkinson variable-displacement engine work [and many other types -- great site]